 In August of 2020, Baptist Community Ministries (BCM) celebrated its 25th anniversary as a philanthropic organization serving the Greater New Orleans area.
 BCM remains committed to its faith-based Vision of improving the physical, mental and spiritual health of the individuals we serve in our five-parish region.
 For 25 years, BCM has impacted the lives of citizens from all walks of life.

-April 5, 2021: The Remedium is here!
+September 17, 2021: The Remedium is here!
 To read this month’s Congregational Wellness newsletter click here.
 This newsletter informs our church network about city and statewide community activities, programs and resources.
 It provides inspiration and tips that wellness ministry leaders can use in their work.
-It also highlights the impact of the work of wellness ministries.
+It also highlights the impact of the work of wellness ministries

 March 9, 2021: To continue our support of essential workers across Greater New Orleans, BCM has partnered with Gambit to sponsor their Frontline People Awards.
 To learn more about how BCM and our local residents are helping people throughout the pandemic, click here.

 March 1, 2021: Click here to read the March issue of The Remedium.

 February 12, 2021: We are thrilled to announce BCM’s support of $30,000 to Agenda for Children in partnership with Community Organized Relief Effort (CORE) going towards COVID-19 testing for child care workers in our community.
 BCM is proud to support this initiative because it covers both our concern in public health and education.
 This testing works to keep early childhood education centers open, which is invaluable for both our children and individuals employed there.
 To learn more, click here.

 February 2, 2020: Click here to read the February issue of The Remedium.